-All applicants whom we invite for interview in Cambridge are required to take the Cambridge Law Test, which is a law admissions test offered by nearly all Cambridge Colleges.
+All applicants whom we invite for interview in Cambridge, or we interview remotely, are required to take the Cambridge Law Test, which is a law admissions test offered by nearly all Cambridge Colleges.
 Further information about the test can also be found on the University's website.
 Applicants for the undergraduate Law course at St John’s, including applicants from overseas and affiliated applicants, are not required to take the National Admissions Test for Law (“LNAT”).

 In addition to the Open Days run by the College, the Faculty of Law runs its own Open Day early in July each year.
 The Faculty also runs the Sixth Form Law Conference over two days in about the third week of March each year.
 It aims to provide a view of how Law is studied in Cambridge and of some of the career options that can follow after it.
 Attendance at the Faculty Open Day and the Conference requires special booking, for further details please see the links provided.

 Sir Jack Beatson (Justice of the High Court)